Casey Sander

-Clinton O. "Casey" Sander (born July 6, 1955 or 1956) is an American actor whose roles include "Captain" Jimmy Wennick on the short-lived TV series Tucker, Bernadette's father, Mike on The Big Bang Theory and Roger Hollister in four episodes of The Ranch.
-His credits also include appearances on Criminal Minds, The Golden Girls, Grace Under Fire, Home Improvement, Malcolm in the Middle, Rules of Engagement, Sons of Anarchy, Mad Men, Silicon Valley, The Newsroom, Buffy the Vampire Slayer, Hunter, NCIS, NCIS: Los Angeles and Marvin Marvin, among other shows.
+Clinton O. "Casey" Sander (born July 6, 1955) is an American actor whose roles include "Captain" Jimmy Wennick on the short-lived TV series Tucker, Bernadette's father, Mike on The Big Bang Theory and Roger Hollister in four episodes of The Ranch.

-Personal life
+Early life

 Sander was born in Washington, D.C.
 His father was an Air Force lieutenant colonel.
 While attending Nathan Hale High School in Seattle, Washington, as sophomore, he played shortstop on the school's baseball team.

 In his senior year, he was a 10th round draft pick for the California Angels and was accepted after he graduated from high school in 1973.
 Though he had turned down football scholarships from Washington and Washington State University, he had an unsuccessful season with the Angels and was eventually released.
 Sander and Richard Karn attended the same junior high school in Seattle and played against each other on their respective high schools’ football teams.
 After being released from the Angels and playing one season for the Seattle Rainiers, he accepted a football scholarship from University of Puget Sound.
 He considered becoming a sports broadcaster and took up an acting class in hopes it would help his performance.
 He participated in college plays including Waiting for Godot.
 After earning a teaching degree, he briefly taught at Curtis Senior High School in University Place, Washington.
 After quitting, he drove to Los Angeles and worked as a shipyard hand, log-cabin builder, bartender and car dealer to get by before getting an acting agent.